 The Society is a small, discreet charitable trust and custodian of a vast amount of information and data relating to Francis Bacon and in particular the authorship question.
 Much of this comprises 1300 books on loan to University of London, Senate House library.

-The Baconiana journal, first published in 1886, runs to nearly 200 editions, the last six of which will shortly be available on this website.
+The Baconiana journal, first published in 1886, runs to 249 printed editions and 6 editions on line, the latter can be accessed on the website.
 As a trusted Society, donors continue to give us books and material; we recently accepted several copies of a seventeenth-century edition of Bacon’s Complete Works from the collection of the late Alfred Dodd.

 Over the years the Society has published and circulated books and pamphlets.
 Many of the noted writers on Bacon have been members of the Society or have been supported by the Society: Mrs Henry Pott, Harold Bailey, Sir Edwin Durning-Lawrence, Sir George Greenwood, A.E.Waite, Kendra Baker, W.G.C.Gundry, Beryl Pogson, , Edward Johnson, R.M.
 Theobald, B.G.
 Theobald, W.S.Melsome, R.L.Eagle, Frank Woodward Ewen MacDuff, Peter Dawkins, N.B.
 Cockburn and past vice-President Lady Browning aka Daphne Du Maurier.